drop-games/eb-docs/docs/NFT.md

 ### The Power of Utility

 The three key values of Hyperblade NFTs are: **utility**, **artistry**, and **scarcity**.
 And while market got artistry and scarcity figured out already, the utility aspect is perhaps lagging behind.
-For Hyperblade, giving the items an actual _utility_ is how the project differentiates from it's competitiors.
+For Hyperblade, giving the items an actual _utility_ is how the project differentiates from it's competitors.

 - **Personalized Gameplay Experience** NFTs in Hyperblade are usable in the game itself.
 Fighters wield _their own_ swords, put on _their own_ armor and so on.
 And the same goes the other way, opponents also show up with their own equipment making every duel truly unique.
 - **Singleplayer Integration** - Singleplayer is also where players will see the NFTs they own.
 During the playthrough, certain leveled items could be substituted with actual NFTs when it's fitting.
 Total immersion is what we're after, and defeating the final boss with the sword that is yours and yours only definitely adds up to the game atmosphere.